-The Sweet Taste of Freedom: An Apple for Harriet Tubman
+The Sweet Taste of Freedom: A Picture Book about Harriet Tubman

 Title: An Apple for Harriet Tubman